A Comprehensive Guide to Brick Molding Profiles: Everything You Need to Know

 Types of molding profiles can go from boring to plenty of complex.

-Step-by-Step Guide on How to Install Brick Molding?
+Step-by-Step Guide to Installing Brick Molding

-Tools and Materials Needed:
+Essential Tools and Materials:

 • Tape measure

-• Miter saw, or hand saw
+• Miter saw or hand saw

 • Hammer or nail gun